smlhelp/book/docs/concepts/lazy/coinduction.md

 `onefifty` is productive, since `Nil` is productive, meaning `Cons (0, fn () => Nil)` is productive, and so on.
 How do we know that `zeros` and `nats` are both productive?
-We can inspect them and maybe judge that they should be productive, but this prone to errors and isn't really rigorous.
+We can inspect them and maybe judge that they should be productive, but this is prone to errors and isn't really rigorous.
 Instead we should prove that they productive.

 Our first attempt at this might be to use induction.
 We set `Nil` as our base